How to Prepare for Your Embassy Interview

 - Read your local embassy’s website for their document requirements.

 Bringing all of the required documents is the most important thing you can do to ensure your interview goes smoothly.
-Most embassies will cancel your appointment (without refunding the $160 fee) if you have not brought all your documents with you.
-Below is a list of documents you must bring, but it is vital that you also read the requirements listed on the website for the U.S. Embassy in your country, as they are subject to change and may vary by location.
+Most embassies will cancel your appointment without refunding the $160 fee (This fee will increase to $185 effective May 30, 2023) if you have not brought all your documents with you.

-- DS-2019 Form, sent to you by InterExchange.
-When you receive your package containing this document, please review it to make sure there are no errors and then sign it.
+- DS-2019 Form, printed from your InterExchange portal.
+Please review this document to make sure there are no errors, print it, and then sign it.

-- DS-7002 Form, downloaded from your InterExchange application.
+- DS-7002 Form, downloaded from your InterExchange portal.
 You will need to bring the official copy of the training plan that has been electronically signed by you, your host employer, and InterExchange.

 - Current passport, valid for at least six months after program end date.